Greeks in Malta: Napoleonic era

-With the establishment of the Crown Colony of Malta within the British Empire, Orthodox Greeks again had a noted presence in the islands.
+With the establishment of the Crown Colony of Malta within the British Empire, Eastern Orthodox Greeks again had a noted presence in the islands.
 In 1816, they founded Saint George Church of Valletta, re-purposing a regular 17th-century building.
 The Church Mission Society noted that, between 1810 and 1819, the number of Greek Orthodox "foreigners" in Malta had declined from 12,000 (the largest minority, ahead of 7,000 Jews), to a "very small number".
 The Catholic parishioners who identified as Greeks were a similarly minor presence.
 In 1806, only 76 individuals registered with Byzantine Catholic churches anywhere in the archipelago.

 With the end of the Napoleonic Wars came a regeneration of the Black Sea wheat trade, and Greek-run enterprises became its major players, setting up representations in Maltese ports.
 Greek community life experienced a small revival during the Greek War of Independence, when events such as the Chios massacre pushed some, including the shipowner and political conspirator Alexandros Kontostavlos, to seek refuge on the Maltese islands.
 The newly proclaimed Hellenic Republic managed to set up a consulate in Malta, but it remained largely inactive.
 In that context, one particularly important Greek migrant was the broker Ioannis Papafis, originally from Thessaloniki, who had moved to Malta in 1818.
 Until his death in 1886, Papafis contributed significantly to the local society; he also provided financial aid for the Hellenic Republic, and later for the Kingdom of Greece.